Bio & CV

 Her book (with colleague Christine Beckman), titled Dreams of the Overworked: Living, Working, and Parenting in the Digital Age was published by Stanford University press in June, 2020.
 Based on in depth ethnographic research, Melissa and Christine explore how busy professionals and their families use communication technologies to enact myths of the Ideal Worker, Perfect Parent, and Cultivated Body and the structures of scaffolding they rely on to "do it all."

 In addition, Melissa is interested in the intersection between formal power structures and everyday practices in organizations.
-In this vein she has been engaged in qualitative research on practices of budgeting, the introduction of electronic health systems, change efforts to promote predictable time off, and smartphone use in work contexts.
+In this vein she has been engaged in qualitative research on a variety of topics including: data integrity breakdown and rehabilitation in healthcare; cycles of “ground truthing” in Olympic athlete selection; the rituals of quantification that go into budgeting; coordination practices that are shaped by the introduction of electronic health systems; and smartphone use in work contexts.

 Melissa has published in top management and STS journals such as Organization Science, Academy of Management Journal, MIS Quarterly, Science Technology and Human Values, and ACM venues such as CHI and CSCW.
 She earned her PhD in Organization Studies from the MIT Sloan School of Management and Masters in Information Economics, Management and Policy from the University of Michigan, School of Information.